The Role of Faculty in Study Abroad

 V. If program is approved, work with OIE to determine:

 VI.
-If program fills and is confirmed to run, faculty can complete the Foreign Travel Approval process and the Travel Request process for their intended program.
+If program fills and is confirmed to run, OIE will work with on-site vendors to secure program arrangement.
+Faculty will need to complete the Foreign Travel Approval process and the Travel Request process with their department.

 Office of International Education